pquline/webserv/README.md

 A lightning-fast ⚡ custom HTTP server implementation in C++98, designed to handle HTTP requests and serve web content with style! 🎨

+## 🏫 About

+This project is part of the 42 school curriculum, where we implement a custom HTTP server from scratch.
+As students at 42 Paris, we've created this server to demonstrate our understanding of web protocols, socket programming, and system programming concepts.

 Team: [icr4m](https://github.com/icr4m), [Roychrltt](https://github.com/Roychrltt), [pquline](https://github.com/pquline)

 ## ✨ Features